 We are a grassroots organization of volunteers and advocates who turn progressive ideals into action.
 Inspired by Jewish values, NCJW strives for social justice by improving the quality of life for women, children, and families and by safeguarding individual rights and freedoms.

 NCJW comprises a national network of affiliates — we call them Sections — across the country that collectively have nearly 90,000 members, supporters, and advocates.
-Our national headquarters, NCJW, Inc., is located in New York.
-We also have a Washington, D.C. office and a Jerusalem office.
+Our national headquarters, NCJW, Inc., is located in Washington, D.C.

 With more than 3,200 members, NCJW/Essex is the largest section in the country.
 Our programs and membership are nonsectarian and open to all, regardless of religion.